MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### September 16, Friday

+**Today's Progress**: Free Code Camp JS pratice challenges today and some additional work on a Frontend Mentor project.

+### September 15, Thursday

+**Today's Progress**: Continued review of class 29 and a mix of work on Frontend Mentor projeccts, Free Code Camp, and a small calculator project from the Traversy Udemy course.

+### September 14, Wednesday

+**Today's Progress**: Additional work on Frontend Mentor projects, Free Code Camp, and some Code Wars challenges were the order of the day.

 ### September 13, Tuesday

 **Today's Progress**: More FCC and Scrimba today to start the day.
 Then, finished up another Frontend Mentor project before getting started on 100Devs class 29.